 The Destroyer Velos D-16 is a floating museum, currently anchored at Faliro Bay, Athens.
-Operated by the Hellenic Navy, it focuses on the struggle of the Greek people against the military junta which lasted from 1967 to 1974.
+Operated by the Greek Navy, it focuses on the struggle of the Greek people against the military junta which lasted from 1967 to 1974.

 The Destroyer Velos played an important part in this struggle, and the mutiny of its crew in 1973 arguably helped to weaken the grip of the junta.

 The Destroyer Velos D-16 didn't start off life in the Hellenic Navy.
 It was originally a U.S. naval destroyer (USS Charrette DD-581) during World War II, seeing naval combat in the Pacific.

 After the war, it was placed out of commission, before being given to Greece in 1959.
 It was renamed the Destroyer Velos D16 (the word Velos being Greek for ‘arrow').

 After entering service with the Hellenic Navy, the ship took part in practically every Greek naval exercise, including NATO exercises.
 On the 25th of May 1973 though, the captain and crew mutinied in protest against the military junta.